THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We have to say a special thank you to Multihull Solutions, and especially Anna.
 The Boat Works stored Starry Horizons in Multihull Solution’s storage area (at the regular rate).
 Anna kept an eye on Starry Horizons for us and accepted packages.
 In exchange, Multihull Solutions had a Helia to view from the ground during their open house and gave one private tour to a couple looking at ordering a Fountaine Pajot.

-When we returned from our 6-week trip around Australia, Starry Horizons was moved to the working yard and we had another week of projects.
+We stored Starry Horizons in the yard for six weeks, then she was moved to the working yard and we had another week of projects.
 A few things make this yard the best we’ve ever been to.

 The number of marine service companies in the area is astounding.
 Between The Boat Works and the neighboring marina, plus the Riveria factory down the road, there are hundreds of service providers.